 Note: A settings reset will revert all system-related settings and erase any saved Wi-Fi networks from your iPhone.
 Expect to spend some time reconfiguring your iPhone afterward.
 You will not lose any of your data, however.

-Back Tap Evolution
+Restore Back Tap Feature

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.